 This is what it will look like when we do it

 What impact will your company have?
 How will it challenge what’s already happening in the food system?
-Vision is important when it’s balanced with other elements because it shows by people are going to pay to use your product.
+Vision is important when it’s balanced with other elements because it shows why people are going to pay to use your product.

 This is who we are

-While not always accurate, we invest about 75% in the team and 25% in the idea.
+While not always the case, we invest about 75% in the team and 25% in the idea.
 An exceptional team can take a good idea and make it great.
 A mediocre team can take a good idea and make it to an acquihire.
 You want to demonstrate that each member of your team brings key expertise and that you have operational experience in the areas in which your startup is focused.
 Ideally, you and your teammates will have worked together in the past, and will have some startup experience as well.